Learn how to draw a Haunted House with an easy step by step tutorial. When you’re done, you can fill the windows with all kinds of fun spooky stuff!

 Time needed: 45 minutes.

 - Draw the second floor on top of the first floor.

 - Add the small third floor above the second floor.

-- Draw the bottom floor details.
+- Draw the bottom floor windows and a door.

-- Draw the second floor details.
+- Add the second floor windows.

 - Draw the third floor windows and add a cat if you wish.

-- Trace with marker and color.
+- Trace the drawing with a marker and color it with crayons.

 Here’s another style of haunted house to draw.
 It has a kind of Victorian look to it, which can bring another kind of vibe to your haunted house drawing projects.